How the NCMD programme protects personal information

 How is the personal information about children who die and significant people in their lives obtained by NCMD?

-The NCMD team will also receive information about child deaths from health or care systems to ascertain the information and to complete any missing details which required for achieving the NCMD main aims, which is to gather knowledge and learning and to inform policies to reduce child deaths in future.
-This will be achieved through data linkage of the CDOP data as received by NCMD to routinely collected clinical information systems such as:
+The NCMD team will also receive information about child deaths from health or care systems to ascertain the information and to complete any missing details.
+This is required so NCMD’s main aim is met to gather knowledge and learning and to inform policies to reduce child deaths in future.
+This will be achieved through data linkage of the CDOPs data as received by NCMD to routinely collected clinical information systems such as:

 - BadgerNet (a national clinical system, which collects information on all babies who have been admitted to Neonatal Intensive Care Units)